Search

 • Direct message yourself: Start a direct conversation with yourself!
 You can send yourself links to articles, random ideas, etc. Essentially, the virtual post-it note.

-• Highlighting words: The tool notifies you when you’re @mentioned in a channel, but if you’ve got a few keywords that are relevant to what you do, you can create a list of keywords, and Slack will notify you when they are used in any of your channels.
+• Highlighting words: The tool notifies you when you’re @mentioned in a channel, but if you’ve got a few keywords that are relevant to what you do, you can create a list of keywords, and Slack will notify you when they appear in any of your channels.

 A Few Words on “Slackiquette”

 Understandably, people can be hesitant to introduce “yet another” type of tool to their teams, especially a communication tool.
 We get it.
 We’ve seen and read instances of truly terrible Slackers!
 Bosses use it expecting immediate responses from employees (see above on how Slack is different from texting).
 Or, teams turn Slack into a social media channel.
-It’s not to be used as Facebook or Instagram.
+It’s not Facebook or Instagram.
 However, some companies set up channels specifically to show off fur babies, kids, and personal activities.
-This can be especially helpful for building culture with remote teams.
+This social option can be especially helpful for building culture with remote teams.

 Slack is Annoying